k4cg/SpaceStatus/readme.md

-# OpenStatus
+# SpaceStatus

-openstatus.py collects devices in our k4cg-intern wifi and generates json output into a documentroot that rezeptionistin can read
+spacestatus.py collects various data and puts them into a json format.

-# Goals
+# The measurements

-at a later point we can also work with the collected data in a statistical way.

-If wanted, we can also specify users and their macadresses to show individuals being in the room
+* Temperature
+* UV Light
+* Devices in Wifi network
+* Sound intensity
+* another temperature

-# Method
+# Method for wifi collection

 At the moment only arp information is used. for performance reasons nmap scan is deactivated